Ironman 70.3 Training: 10 Zone 4 / Threshold Brick Workouts

 Can I do these if I’m training for my first 70.3?

-Yes—but scale the intensity and distance to your fitness level and build up gradually to avoid injury or burnout.
+Yes.
+But scale the intensity and distance to your fitness level and build up gradually to avoid injury or burnout.

 Final Thoughts

 Threshold brick sessions are one of the most powerful tools in your Ironman 70.3 training arsenal.
 By combining high-intensity efforts on the bike and run, they prepare your body and mind for the demands of race day.
-Whether you’re aiming for a PR or simply looking to feel strong across all three disciplines, integrating these workouts consistently—while balancing recovery—is the key to unlocking your peak performance.
-Stick with the process, trust your training, and watch your endurance, speed, and confidence soar.
+Whether you’re aiming for a PR or simply looking to feel strong across all three disciplines, integrating these workouts consistently, while balancing recovery, is the key to unlocking your peak performance.
+Stick with the process, trust your training and watch your endurance, speed and confidence soar.

 Always consult with a medical professional or certified coach before beginning any new training program.
 The information provided is for educational purposes only and is not a substitute for personalized advice.